International Joint Ventures and Merger & Acquisitions

 Alcohol: Tariffs on Scotch whisky and other premium spirits will be reduced from 150% to 75% initially, and further down to 40%, making the more affordable in India.

-Automotive Sector: Tariffs on UK manufactured cars like Jaguars and Land Rovers will see tariffs cut from over 100% to just 10% under a quota based system.
+Automotive Sector: Tariffs on UK manufactured cars like Jaguars and Land Rovers will see tariffs cut from over 100% to just 10% under a quota-based system.

 Consumer Goods: Lower duties on UK exports like cosmetics, aerospace parts, lamb, medical devices, salmon, electrical machinery, soft drinks, and chocolates will help British brands access Indian consumer more easily.